It is suggested to read Regulatory Sets: Setup before this article.

 Enter the condition limit/minimum number for the type selected.
 Decimal values are accepted, but only in .5 increments.

-This is a conditional field that will appear for when certain types are selected.
-For some duration selections, the frequency box will appear to enter a numerical value.
+This is a conditional field that appears when certain types are selected.
+For some duration selections, the frequency box appears to enter a numerical value.
 Other duration selections are variable based on the crew member's activity.
-For example, the Flight Duty Period will consider each flight duty period logged for a crew member regardless of length.
+For example, the Flight Duty Period considers each flight duty period logged for a crew member regardless of length.

-This is a conditional field that will appear for when certain duration options are selected.
-For example if Hours is selected as duration, the frequency field will appear to specify the number of hours.
+This is a conditional field that appears when certain duration options are selected.
+For example, if Hours are selected as duration, the frequency field appears to specify the number of hours.
 Decimal values are accepted, but only in .5 increments.

 Limitation adjustments are an element of the limitation requirements.
-It allows to add additional conditions which might affect the limit or frequency.
+It allows the entry of additional conditions which might affect the limit or frequency.
 Adjustments are applied in order from the top down.

 In this example, the limitation for Pre Duty Rest is at least 11 hours.
 Then, if duty time for the flight duty period is between 12 and 15 hours, replace the Pre Duty Rest with 12 hours.
 Next, if the Pre Duty Rest is more than 15 hours replace the Pre Duty Rest to 14 hours.
 Finally, replace with 33 hours of Pre Duty Rest when the Time Zone Difference for the prior duty period is between 5 and 9.
 Time zones are calculated based on the zone, not on the local offset.
 Furthermore, the departure location time zone is not included in the calculation.

 Select how to have the value adjusted.
-Some selections will display additional fields.
+Some selections display additional fields.

 Select the value to be adjusted.
-Some values will display additional fields including: duration, time specific, percent, min, and max.
+Some values display additional fields including duration, time specific, percent, min, and max.

-Experience defines take off and landing requirements the crew must perform within a select date range preceding the departure date of the flight the Regulatory Set is applied.
+Experience defines take-off and landing requirements the crew must perform within a select date range preceding the departure date of the flight to the Regulatory Set applied.

 Select Crew Position

-Select the crew position the experience requirement will apply to the personnel assigned that position for the trip/flight: PIC or SIC.
+Select the crew position the experience requirement applies to - PIC or SIC.